 Components for Building a Query

 Before you begin writing a query, it is important to learn about the components of InsightIDR’s search languages and how to use their syntax correctly.
 This topic defines the components of LEQL and regular expression (regex), describes their use cases, and provides practical examples.
 As you write a LEQL query in Log Search, the query bar automatically suggests the elements of LEQL that you can use in your query.
-To exit the suggestions, press the escape key, and then enter to run the query.
+Use the up and down arrows to easily select query suggestions and then, to run a query, press Enter.
+When running a blank query you can press Enter or Escape.

 InsightIDR offers you different ways to search your data, including: key-value pair (KVP), string, keyword search, and regular expression (regex).